Introduction

 There are three types of pulleys involved:

-- Annular ligaments (5 in total) – A2 and A4 prevent bowstringing; A1, A3, A5 overlie the Metacarpophalangeal (MP), Proximal Interphalangeal (PIP) and Distal Interphalangeal (DIP) joints respectively.
+- Annular ligaments (5 in total) – A2 and A4 prevent bowstringing of the tendon, whilst A1, A3, and A5 overlie the metacarpophalangeal, proximal interphalangeal, and distal interphalangeal joints respectively

-- Cruciate ligamenets (3 in total) – prevent collapsing and expansion of the sheath during movement of the digits.
+- Cruciate ligaments (3 in total) – prevent collapsing and expansion of the sheath during movement of the digits

 Risk Factors

-The main risk factor for developing trigger finger is having an occupation or hobby that involves prolonged gripping and use of the hand.
+The main risk factor for developing trigger finger is having an occupation or hobby that involves prolonged gripping or repetitive use of the hand.

-Other risk factors include rheumatoid arthritis, diabetes mellitus, female gender, and increasing age.
+Other risk factors include certain co-morbidities (such as rheumatoid arthritis, amyloidosis, and diabetes mellitus), female gender, and increasing age.

 Clinical Features

-Patients with a trigger finger will often initially report a painless clicking/snapping/catching when trying to extend their finger (most commonly middle or ring finger).
+Patients with a trigger finger will often initially report a painless clicking, snapping, or catching when trying to extend their finger.
+It most commonly affects the middle or ring finger.
 More than one finger can be involved at a time and it may be bilateral.

-Over time, this may become painful, especially over the volar aspect of the metacarpophalangeal joint, and the digit starts to lock in flexion.
+Over time, this may become painful, especially over the volar aspect of the metacarpophalangeal joint, and the digit can lock in a flexed position.

-On examination, the proximal aspect of the phalanx should be palpated to assess for any clicking, pain associated with movement, and any lumps or masses.
+On examination of the hand, the proximal aspect of the phalanx should be palpated to assess for any clicking, pain associated with movement, and any lumps or masses.

 Differential Diagnoses

-- Dupuytren’s contracture – this differs in that the flexion is painless, fixed and cannot be passively corrected
+- Dupuytren’s contracture– whilst the flexion is painless, it is typically fixed and cannot be passively corrected

 Investigations

-The diagnosis of trigger finger is clinical, however blood tests or imaging may be warranted if any of the above differentials are suspected.
+The diagnosis of trigger finger is clinical.
+Blood tests or imaging may be warranted if any of the above differentials are suspected.

 Management